 Total phenol content of Aloe vera (L.) skin powder was 34.921%.
-Saénz et al. (2009) and Desai and Park (2005) noted that maltodextrin can improve the stability of phenol compound as maltodextrin can protect phenol compound from oxidation effect, oxygen, water and extreme temperature.
-Whereas Pengseng et al. (2010) noted that the use temperature between 25-90°C does not caused damaged to the antioxidant components in material, thus will probably explained why the total phenol in the Aloe vera (L.) skin powder examined in this study is within the limits and are safe within the protected bioactive compound.
+Saénz et al. (2009); Desai and Park (2005) noted that maltodextrin can improve the stability of phenol compound as maltodextrin can protect phenol compound from oxidation effect, oxygen, water and extreme temperature.
+While Pengseng et al. (2010) noted that the use temperature between 25-90°C were undamaged antioxidant component in material, therefore, total phenol in this research still within the limits of safe in protected bioactive compound.